jerobado/Study/Docker/README.md

 # Concepts

+**container**
+- is a sandboxed process o nyour machine that is isolated from all other processes on the host machine, The isolation leverages _kernel namespaces_ and _cgroups_
+- is a runnable instance of an image, You can create, start, stop, move, or delete a contianer using the Docker API or CLI
+- can be run on local machines, virtual machines or deployed to the cloud
+- is portable (can be run on any OS)
+- containers are isolated from each other and run their own software, binaries, and configurations

+**container image**
+- isolated custom filesystem that contains the filesystem, all dependencies, configuration, scripts, binaries and other
+- the image also contains other configuration for the container, such as environment variables, a default command to run, and other metadata.

+**Dockerfile**
+- is a text file container scripts of instructions that is used to create a container image

 **Docker Desktop**
 - enables you to build and share containerized applications and microservices

 **Docker Engine**
 - is the software that hosts the containers

+**Docker Hub**
+- is a type of _registry_ where you can upload your container images

 **Docker Registry**
 - a service responsible for hosting and distributing images

 # Installation